AirshipCMS/Docs/Collections.md

 For example, if you choose the title `Event Services`, the Refer to field will then become `event_services`, and the public path will become `event-services` by default.
 The index page of your collection would be accessible at `/yourwebsitename.com/event-services`.

-For more information about the different collection pages such as index, check out the [Collection Templates](Collection-Templates.md) documentation.
+For more information about the different collection pages such as index, check out the [Collection Templates](/documentation/view/collection-templates) documentation.

 ### Collection Layout & Template Directory
 Under this section, there are two dropdowns: Layout and Template Directory.

 A single layout can be used for multiple template or template directories.
 The layout file is the outer HTML wrapper.
-Since [Propeller Helpers](Propeller-Helpers.md) and [Handlebars](HandlebarsJS.md) are not available on this level, this should be for static content around the page such as headers, navigation bars, or footers that should look the same across different pages in the site.
+Since [Propeller Helpers](/documentation/view/propeller-helpers) and [Handlebars](/documentation/view/handlebarsjs) are not available on this level, this should be for static content around the page such as headers, navigation bars, or footers that should look the same across different pages in the site.

 Template Directories can also be used by multiple pages or collections that have the same markup but different content.
 This will be the name of the directory that holds the collection's HTML pages, such as index.html, show.html, categories.html, or category.html.
-These files are where [Propeller Helpers](Propeller-Helpers.md) and [Handlebars](HandlebarsJS.md) can be used to render the content that is filled out in Admin for each item.
+These files are where [Propeller Helpers](/documentation/view/propeller-helpers) and [Handlebars](/documentation/view/handlebarsjs) can be used to render the content that is filled out in Admin for each item.

 For both the layout and template directory, you can either choose existing options within the dropdown, or create new ones.
 Any files or directories that are listed in the dropdowns will be automatically created in your project's `/compartments/layouts/` and `/compartments/templates/` directories when executing `airship land` at the command line.

-For more information, check out the documentation on the following topics: [Layouts](Layouts.md), [Collection Templates](Collection-Templates.md), [Using the Command Line](Using-the-Command-Line.md).
+For more information, check out the documentation on the following topics: [Layouts](/documentation/view/layouts), [Collection Templates](/documentation/view/collection-templates), [Airship CLI Commands](/documentation/view/airship-cli-commands).

 ### Collection Settings